Quick links for the sections on this page.

 To move between steps, click the Next or Back buttons or click on the desired step in the progress bar.

-5. Build A Report
+5. Build Report

 In this stage of your project, you can create, view, and export reports with the results that you are most interested in.
 Landscape provides several standard reports or you can choose to create your own custom reports.